 The Partnership's pipeline systems are subject to FERC regulations and, as a result, a portion of revenues collected may be subject to refund if invoiced during an interim period when a rate proceeding is ongoing.
 Allowances for these potential refunds are recognized using management's best estimate based on the facts and circumstances of the proceeding.
 Any allowances that are recognized during the proceeding process are refunded or retained, as applicable, at the time a regulatory decision becomes final.
-As of March 31, 2024 and 2023, there are no refund provisions reflected in these financial statements.
+As a result of the 2024 GTN Settlement, a rate refund provision has been established and as of September 30, 2024, the balance is \$16.4 million which is included in Accounts Payable and Accrued Liabilities in the Consolidated Balance Sheets.
+For September 2023, there were no refund provisions.